caltechlibrary/urlup/README.md

 ### Command-line use

 The command-line utility is called `urlup` and can be used from a terminal shell.
-It prints help text when given the `-h` option.
+It prints help text when given the `-h` option (`/h` on Windows).
 For a simple, quick check of a few URLs, you can simply provide the URLs on the command line:

 ```csh
 # urlup http://sbml.org